larryhudson/11ty-blog-bliss/content/posts/2023/12-17-pdf-to-audiobook.md

   so I only extracted text from the pages that I needed.

 <details>
-  <summary>NodeJS code example for extracting text from a PDF</summary>
+  <summary>Node.js code example for extracting text from a PDF</summary>
   <div>

 ```js